A7med23/obsidian-sync/Game dev/How to make a video game - beginner godot tutorial -Brackey's.md

 - use the body parameter thats passed into the collision -> it detects the player and can be used as a reference
 - another way is to just reference the player directly

+# Player 2.0
+## adding run and jump animation

+## pointing player in direction of movement

+## making custom inputs for movement